celo-org/charts/charts/cel2-migration-tool/GUIDE.md

 Before you begin, you should have the following available:

-- A Celo L1 datadir to migrate
+- A Celo L1 datadir to migrate.
+Directory must be from a full node (archive node as origin is not required).
+It can be used as "archive" once migrated.
 - Cel2 Rollup config.json file (for well-known networks like Alfajores, Baklava, and Mainnet this will be provided)
 - Cel2 L1 contract addresses (for well-known networks like Alfajores, Baklava, and Mainnet this will be provided)